voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 Installing a plugin
 ___________________

-Admins can install plugins via the Teams UI or Management SDK.
+Admins can install plugins via the Enterprise UI or Management SDK.

 .. note::

     A plugin is a directory (or ZIP of it) that contains a top-level ``fiftyone.yml`` file.

-Teams UI
+Enterprise UI
 --------

 To install a plugin, click the "Install plugin" button on the plugins page.